Spotify Enhanced Audiences Dashboard

 Other Design Challenges

-The 30 different genres possibility also created an edge case for colors.
+The 30 different genres possibility also created edge cases for colors.
 Worst-case scenario, there are 11 different colors in the genres column.
 How do you use 11 different tints of a color and still have them visually differentiated enough to be useful?
 In this case, I decided to resort to greyscale for any columns present or future that have more than a few possible entries.
 Furthermore, instead of mapping the greens for genre directly to a specific genre, I mapped them by order of appearance, creating a staggering effect that promises as much visual differentiation between tints as possible (increasing with number of different genres in the column).

 Current Flow Map